 The design in this type of enameling is created by machine engraving geometric patterns or wavy lines into a metal surface and topping it with transparent colored enamel in shades ranging from pastels to bright, vivid hues.
 It was used on fine jewelry and decorative objects made during the Victorian and Edwardian eras.
 Pieces can be painted on the surface to add additional embellishment, or metal findings can be affixed over the enameling to adorn them further.

 In the 1920s and ‘30s, similar techniques were used to make loose powder compacts.
 Lower quality costume jewelry made in Victorian and Edwardian revival styles and lower quality powder compacts can have simulated guilloché enameling.
 These are most often made using a thin plastic overlay and can be detected upon close inspection.
 True guilloché will have a glossy finish to the surface where pieces made with plastic will often have a dull look about them due to wear scratching that comes with age.Continue to 5 of 5 below.

 This is a technique in which translucent enamels are fitted into a pattern created by an open lattice of thin wires or metal work, sometimes resembling honeycombs.
 Because the latticework has no backing, light can shine through the enameled design creating the effect of a stained glass window.

-This technique was developed during the Renaissance - Cellini created many pieces - and was rediscovered in the mid-19th century (Russian craftsmen used it to adorn many pieces of tableware), and is highly typical of jewelry made by Rene Lalique and other Art Nouveau jewelry craftsmen.
-It is one of the most difficult enameling techniques to master, and highly prized among collectors of fine antique jewelry.
+This technique was developed during the Renaissance—Cellini created many pieces—and was rediscovered in the mid-19th century (Russian artisans used it to adorn many pieces of tableware), and is highly typical of jewelry made by Rene Lalique and other Art Nouveau jewelry artisans.
+It is one of the most challenging enameling techniques to master, and the technique is highly prized among collectors of fine antique jewelry.